All Episodes

 Yeah, I think that's really important.

-Charlie talking about borders, because it was actually one of his most passionate issues because it was to your point, Blake, it was one of the most often bastardized parts of scripture by your just run-of-the-mill pastors, or by especially mainline or or like non-religious people doing that like.
+We're going to play some clips from Charlie, Charlie, talking about borders, because it was actually one of his most passionate issues because it was, to your point, Blake, it was one of the most often bastardized parts of scripture by your just run of the mill pastors or by especially mainline or just non-religious people doing that.

-Yeah, but it doesn't say let ten million of them flood your borders.
+Yeah, but it doesn't say let 10 million of them flood your borders.

 You Blake, you pick which one.